Jeremygarden/jeremygarden.github.io/about/index.md

 ---
 layout: page
 title: About Me
-excerpt: "So Simple is a responsive Jekyll theme for your words and images."
 image:
   feature: sunset.jpg

 ---

 My name is **Jeremy** and I love new, upcoming technology.
-I'm currently a candidate for M.S **Information Systems** at the **Northeastern University, Boston**.
-I enjoy developing and learning about all forms of software to MAKEING AND DOING, especially concerntrate on the cutting-edge web tech and design beautiful internet things on human-centerd side for other's better life.
+I currently work as Software Engineer around Boston area and graduated as M.S in **Information Systems** at the **Northeastern University, Boston**.
+I enjoy developing and learning about all forms of software technologies to MAKEING AND DOING, especially concerntrate on the cutting-edge web tech and design beautiful internet of things on human-centerd side for other's better life.
+With half Product brain and half Engineer brain, my adventure is just beginning...can't wait what will happen in the next Chapter of my life.

 ## Quick Facts: